-What dad doesn’t love dancing with his kids?
+As activities for kids go, it’s hard to beat dancing?
 There’s no better way to teach them how to cut loose, forget their hangups, and to laugh as a family.
 The only problem with dancing as a home activity is that it often devolves into a pseudo-wrestling match where the kids just want to get tossed around and jig-act.
 The ‘Mirror Dance’ game prevents that by offering a little structure to the rug-cutting, while still keeping it plenty loose and fun.
-If you’re a skilled dancer — big ‘if’ there — you might even pass down a few moves to your little ones.
+If you’re a skilled dancer — a big “if” there — you might even pass down a few moves to your little ones.

 Prep Time: 30 seconds (to find the right song)

 Entertainment Time: 24-30 minutes, or about eight songs.
 It will get old for everyone after this.

 Energy Expended by Child: As much as the lead dancer chooses.
 The more physical the move, the more exhausted the kids.